EldonGabriel/eldongabriel.github.io/_posts/2026-04-22-report-hardware-integrity-investigation-2tb-usb-io-failure.md

 This report documents the hardware integrity investigation and terminal failure analysis of a 2TB external USB storage device.

 The objective was to determine the root cause of repeated I/O timeouts and "Device Descriptor" errors encountered during cross-platform use (Windows 11 and Kali Linux).
-The investigation aimed to differentiate between driver-level conflicts in a virtualized environment and permanent physical hardware degradation.
+The investigation aimed to differentiate between driver-level conflicts in a virtualized environment and permanent degradation of physical hardware.

-The result confirmed a terminal hardware-level I/O failure.
+The results confirmed a terminal hardware-level I/O failure.
 Diagnostic attempts, including MBR partition table writes using `gparted` and driver stack resets, triggered consistent system-wide I/O locks and controller crashes.

-This confirms the device is no longer suitable for secure administrative use and requires secure disposal or physical destruction to mitigate potential data exposure.
+This confirms that the device is no longer suitable for secure administrative use and requires secure disposal or physical destruction to mitigate potential data exposure.

 # 1.0 Hardware Integrity Investigation: 2TB USB Failure

 ## 1.1 Project Description

-The goal of this task was to perform a definitive diagnostic of a high-capacity storage device to ensure reliability for technical operations.
+The goal of this task was to perform a definitive diagnosis of a high-capacity storage device to ensure reliability for technical operations.

-A multi-layered testing approach was used to:
+A multilayered testing approach was used to:

  **Analyze Technical Architecture:** Evaluate communication between the USB flash controller and the OS bus under write load